waqaraqeel/ggm-prf/README.md

-This is a simple and quick implementation of the Goldreich-Goldwasser-Micali construction of pseudorandom functions [[GGM'84](https://dl.acm.org/doi/pdf/10.1145/3335741.3335752)].
+This is a quick and simple implementation of the Goldreich-Goldwasser-Micali construction of pseudorandom functions [[GGM'84](https://dl.acm.org/doi/pdf/10.1145/3335741.3335752)].

-This construction requires a length-doubling pseudorandom generator (PRG).
+The GGM construction requires a length-doubling pseudorandom generator (PRG).
 Such PRGs can be constructed from one-way functions (OWF).
 This implementation uses the [Blake3](https://github.com/BLAKE3-team/BLAKE3) hash function as an OWF.